-The availability of planned environmental water in the EMLR WRP Area is largely determined by climate conditions.
-There is limited capacity to actively manage planned environmental water as there are no large-scale reservoirs that can be used to store and regulate water supply throughout the region.
-Protection and delivery of planned environmental water is achieved through the implementation of the policy framework of the WAPs, including:
+The availability of PEW in the EMLR WRP Area is largely determined by climate conditions.
+There is limited capacity to actively manage PEW as there are no large-scale reservoirs that can be used to store and regulate water supply throughout the region.
+Protection and delivery of PEW is achieved through the implementation of the policy framework of the WAPs, including: